Seluj53/skeltik/README.md

-# skeltik
+# Skeltik
-SvelteKit + Skeleton project template
+This is a SvelteKit + Skeleton project template